asastats/docs/code-of-conduct.md

 ## Tasker

-A Tasker should first react as a Tasker and afterwards as a community member.
+A Tasker should first react as a Tasker and afterward as a community member.

 A Tasker reaction to a member request should follow the order of the following sections.